apigee/ansible-install/README.md

 ## Edit the build playbook

 Edit `apigee-build-planet.yml`.
 Inside, you will find a number of settings you may wish to change.
-The `apigee_topology` variable as well as anything with a value of SET_ME is mandatory; all other settings are optional.
+The `apigee_topology` variable and all variables with a value of SET_ME are mandatory; all other settings are optional.

 One of the most important variables is the `apigee_topology` variable, which drives the execution of the Apigee roles to correctly configure each host with